- Enjoy the sunshine, fresh seafood, and medieval villages on the Amalfi Coast

 |Day 5||Depart Naples|

 Welcome to Italy!
-Arrive in Naples Airport and transfer to your accommodation in the city center.
-Naples sits on the Bay of Naples near the still-active Mount Vesuvius, which buried nearby Pompeii in 79 CE.
+Arrive at Naples Airport and transfer to your accommodation in the city center.
+Naples sits on the Bay of Naples near the still-active Mount Vesuvius, which was buried nearby Pompeii in 79 CE.
 Naples has been continually settled for millennia and is renowned for its art, architecture, and religious frescoes.